arafato/alicloud-core-concepts-book/manuscript/crossborder_integration.md

 You can then send requests over the proxy to the according public endpoints of yours.

 ### Conclusion
-In this article we looked at how to build a private internet accelerator based on Alibaba Cloud Enterprise Network service and nginx to accelerate DNS and http(s) requests over Alibaba Cloud’s private high-performance, low-latency network to external endpoints.
+In this section we looked at how to build a private internet accelerator based on Alibaba Cloud Enterprise Network service and nginx to accelerate DNS and http(s) requests over Alibaba Cloud’s private high-performance, low-latency network to external endpoints.
 We discussed how to setup each one of these components, what to keep in mind when selecting the according ECS instances in terms of networking bandwidth and what kind of challenges can be easily addressed, both from a technical point of view and a compliance point of view.

-# ICP License Quick Facts
+## ICP License Quick Facts
-## When is an ICP-License needed?
+### When is an ICP-License needed?
 An ICP Filing License is needed if
 -	You host a server or running a service in mainland Chinese that has a public IP and distributes web-content.
 The origin of the data does not matter.
 -	You are using a domain name (e.g. mydomain.com) associated to an IP address or a CDN network that is located in mainland China